bitwarden/contributing-docs/docs/contributing/featureflags.md

 :::tip

-For consuming feature flags in the clients, the `flags.json` file should be placed in the build output directory of the `Api` project.
+For consuming feature flags in the clients, the `flags.json` file should be defined in the `Api` project.
 This is because the `/config` endpoint that clients use to query for feature flags is in `Api`.
 Doing this will ensure that the proper flag values get retrieved and sent to the client.

 :::